Lillifee/raspiCam/README.md

 - Monitoring camera
 - Timelapse photography
 - Video recorder
-- Camera to go with remote trigger (smartphone)
+- Camera to go with trigger (GPIO button or smartphone)
 - Use it as a tool to find the best camera settings for your project.
   - Adjust the settings without manually start and stop the libcamera-vid or libcamera-still.
   - Copy the result from the terminal and use it for your project.